Percona-Lab/pacemaker-replication-agents/doc/PRM-setup-guide.rst

 To view and/or edit the configuration
 =====================================

-To view the current configuration use ``crm configure show`` and to edit, use ``crm configure edit``.
+To view the current configuration use ``crm configure show`` (equilvalent ``pcs config``) and to edit, use ``crm configure edit``.
 The later command starts the vi editor on the current configuration.
 If you want to use another editor, set the EDITOR session variable.
+Editing resources with pcs can be done with ``pcs resource modify`` however for constraits look at the ``pcs constraint help`` for options.

 To change a node status
 =======================